Chimney Service in Stanley, KS

 A Quick History of Stanley, KS

 A small community in the southeast corner of Johnson County had a different fate than so many other “lost” towns in Kansas.
 Rather than die out when the railroad stopped going through, Stanley lived until it was swallowed up by the big city.
 Its origin was like the beginning of most of the towns around the Kansas City metro area- inhabited by Native Americans.
-Stanley was part of the land granted to the Shawnee tribe that was divided among the chiefs whose tribes had been moved to the land.
+The town was part of the land granted to the Shawnee tribe that was divided among the chiefs whose tribes had been moved to the land.
 Chief Blackbob was the chief of the area that Stanley was a part of.
-The tribe moved to land in Oklahoma during the Civil War and when they returned, found it occupied by white settlers.
+The tribe moved to land in Oklahoma during the Civil War and when they returned, found it occupied by settlers.

 Settlers came from Ohio and other eastern states, and some southern states as well.
 The town was settled long before the post office went in which officially established a community.
 The residents agreed upon the name “Stanley” to honor the journalist Sir Henry Morton Stanley who covered the “Indian Wars” for the Kansas newspaper.
 The railroad was built alongside the town in 1872 by the grain elevator.
 By the 1880 census, there were around 1,100 people living in Stanley and the Oxford Township.
 Education was important to the community and school houses were built throughout the land, however, the first high school wasn’t built until 1920.
 The population stayed nearly the same through the next forty years, but a strong school district was developing in the growing cities to the north.
 In 1960, the schools in Stanley and nearby Stilwell were merged into the Southeast Johnson County School District.
 That school district is now known as Blue Valley School District.